lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 ### Abstracting external ether

 The design does not require the protocol to 'understand' the nature of external ether.
-It only requires trusted external accounting, ensuring that the external ether source is credible.
+It only requires trusted external accounting through `VaultHub`, ensuring that the external ether source is credible.
 The external ether could represent aggregator-controlled validator balances or, potentially, other complex Ethereum and broader ecosystem mechanisms.

 ### Why track external shares instead of external ether directly

 stETH is defined by its share mechanics, and all protocol logic revolves around shares and their rate.
-By expressing external contributions and withdrawals in terms of stETH shares, the protocol remains consistent.
+By expressing external contributions and redemptions in terms of stETH shares, the protocol remains consistent.
 Ether is only an input or output measure, while shares define the in-protocol liquidity and distribution rules.

 ### Why token rebase only through Lido Core